Eric Peterson: Awards

 Peterson has won numerous awards over his career.
-For his portrayal of Leon Robinovitch on Street Legal, he was nominated for the Gemini Award for Best Performance by a Lead Actor in a Continuing Dramatic Role six times in 1987, 1989, and every year from 1992 through 1995.
-He tied for the win with Winston Rekert (for Adderly) the first year and won in outright the next two.
-He has also been nominated twice under Best Ensemble Performance in a Comedy Program or Series with Corner Gas at the Gemini Awards and once for Best Performance by an Actor in a Featured Supporting Role in a Dramatic Series for Episode 4 of This is Wonderland for his portrayal of Judge Malone His fourth Gemini Award came in 2001 for Best Performance in a Pre-School Program.
+For his portrayal of Leon Robinovitch on Street Legal, he was nominated for the Gemini Award for Best Performance by a Lead Actor in a Continuing Dramatic Role six times: in 1987, 1989, and every year from 1992 through 1995.
+He tied for the win with Winston Rekert (for Adderly) the first year, and won the next two outright.
+He has also been nominated twice under Best Ensemble Performance in a Comedy Program or Series with Corner Gas at the Gemini Awards, and once for Best Performance by an Actor in a Featured Supporting Role in a Dramatic Series for Episode 4 of This is Wonderland for his portrayal of Judge Malone.
+His fourth Gemini Award came in 2001 for Best Performance in a Pre-School Program.

 He has also been nominated four times for Canadian Comedy Awards for his role on Corner Gas.
 In 2004, he was nominated (alongside fellow Corner Gas actor Brent Butt) in the "Pretty Funny Television Performance – Male" category.
 In 2007, he was nominated for "Best Male Performance."

-In addition, on May 21, 1996, Peterson received an honorary Doctor of Letters in drama from the University of Saskatchewan; the head of the drama department, Henry Woolf, made the presentation.
+In 1996, Peterson received an honorary Doctor of Letters in drama from the University of Saskatchewan; the head of the drama department, Henry Woolf, made the presentation.
 In 1999, the 20th anniversary edition of his play Billy Bishop Goes To War won him Dora Awards for Best Play, Best Direction, and Best Performance.
 He had previously received a Dora Award nomination for his role in Escape from Happiness.
 A 1982 CBC television adaptation garnered him an ACTRA award nomination.
 In May 2013 he received a Governor General's Performing Arts Award for his work for his lifetime contributions to Canadian theatre.
 For his lifelong contributions to the arts he received an Honorary Doctorate of Fine Arts from the University of Regina (2019).